grafana/grafana-operator/docs/docs/proposals/003-grafanaserviceaccount-crd.md

 ## Additional context

-@ndk started implementing the original proposal which sparked a lot of discussions around the proposal and wheter it makes sense to implement it as is.
+@ndk started implementing the original proposal which sparked a lot of discussions around the proposal and whether it makes sense to implement it as is.
 We discussed different controller strategies, placement of resources and implementation complexity.
 As an outcome, this proposal has been updated to reflect many, many sessions of discussing this topic so it can serve as a reference for implementing this functionality.